ch-var/SMART/README.md

 Copyright 2024 Charalambia Varnava and contributors

-**SMART** is a free tool made available under the MIT License.
+**SMART** is a free tool made available under the terms of the MIT License.
 For details see the LICENSE file.